 To maintain the Group's strong capital position during the current economic uncertainty, the Board resolved not to pay a final dividend for the year ended 30 June 2020.
 The dividend of 14.25 cents per share paid in April 2020 represents a payout ratio of 43.4% for the 2020 financial year.
 Barring unforeseen circumstances, the Directors expect to resume dividends for the first half of the year ending 30 June 2021.
-In light of the ongoing uncertainty, the Board has resolved to change its dividend policy, for the time being, to a payout ratio of 60-80% of post-tax earnings from the previous range of 70-90%.
+In light of the ongoing uncertainty, the Board has resolved to change its dividend policy to a payout ratio of 60-80% of post-tax earnings from the previous range of 70-90%.

-Operating and Financial Review
+Operating and financial review

-A strong result by MyState Bank, fuelled by its digital growth strategy and increased penetration of the mainland market
+A strong result by MyState, fuelled by its digital growth strategy and increased penetration of the mainland market